Marriott International Signs Agreement With Sunwing Travel Group to Debut Royalton Splash Riviera Cancun

-Set to debut in late 2022, the 1,049-room Royalton Splash Riviera Cancun will bring an exciting new all-inclusive resort and waterpark to one of the world’s most vibrant vacation destinations.
-Additionally, the resort is expected to offer encapsulating experiences through its distinct personality including a theater, bowling alley, unique water attractions, and immersive culinary encounters at a dozen on-property restaurants and nine bars all amidst stunning views of the Caribbean Sea.
+Set to debut in late 2022, the 1,049-room Royalton Splash Riviera Cancun will bring an exciting new all-inclusive resort and water park to one of the world’s most vibrant vacation destinations.
+Additionally, the resort is expected to offer encapsulating experiences through its distinct personality including a theatre, bowling alley, unique water attractions and immersive culinary encounters at a dozen on-property restaurants and nine bars all amidst stunning views of the Caribbean Sea.

 “We are excited for Royalton Splash Riviera Cancun to join Marriott’s Autograph Collection brand,” said Jordi Pelfort, President, Hotels and Resorts of Sunwing Travel Group.
 “Today’s announcement reinforces Blue Diamond’s position as one of the fastest growing hotel chains in the Caribbean.”

-Redefining and elevating the segment, All-Inclusive by Marriott Bonvoy brings together several of Marriott International’s iconic brands, unsurpassed operational expertise, and the over 164 million Marriott Bonvoy members, creating exciting new opportunities for guests.
+Redefining and elevating the segment, All-Inclusive by Marriott Bonvoy brings together several of Marriott International’s iconic brands, unsurpassed operational expertise and the over 164 million Marriott Bonvoy members, creating exciting new opportunities for guests.
 Marriott International entered the all-inclusive space in 2019 with the acquisition of Elegant Hotels’ seven hotels in Barbados.
-In 2021, the company announced a long-term agreement with Sunwing Travel Group’s hotel division, Blue Diamond Resorts, to add 20 hotels into the portfolio, moving Marriott International into the top 10 of global all-inclusive players.
-Current all-inclusive resort locations include Antigua, Barbados, Costa Rica, Dominican Republic, Grenada, Jamaica, Mexico, and St Lucia.
+In 2021, the company announced a long-term agreement with Sunwing Travel Group’s hotel division, Blue Diamond Hotels and Resorts, to add 20 hotels into the portfolio, moving Marriott International into the top 10 of global all-inclusive players.
+Current all-inclusive resort locations include Antigua, Barbados, Costa Rica, Dominican Republic, Grenada, Jamaica, Mexico and Saint Lucia.

 Marriott International, Inc. (NASDAQ: MAR) is based in Bethesda, Maryland, USA, and encompasses a portfolio of more than 8,000 properties under 30 leading brands spanning 139 countries and territories.
 Marriott operates and franchises hotels and licenses vacation ownership resorts all around the world.
 The company offers Marriott Bonvoy®, its highly-awarded travel program.
 For more information, please visit our website at www.marriott.com, and for the latest company news, visit www.marriottnewscenter.com.
 In addition, connect with us on Facebook and @MarriottIntl on Twitter and Instagram.